scoheb/release-service-catalog/pipelines/managed/fbc-release/README.md

 ## Changes in 4.7.0
 * use snapshotPath as input parameter to `get-ocp-version` now
 * update to specify new required params for task update-ocp-tag
+* update to specify new required params for task prepare-fbc-release

 ## Changes in 4.6.0
 * Add new `fbcResultsPath` parameter for `sign-index-image`.
 This is to support multicomponent releases